 Germany has a strong fixed gear racing scene with several well-attended races held every year, many of which are organised by Rad Race, who presented the Last Man/Woman Standing races on the Saturday night of the BFS18.
 There’s also a series of fixed gear races working together under the German Fixed Crit Series umbrella.

 On the panel were 8 key people from the Berlin/German fixed gear scene, including Stefan Schott from 8bar, Benedict Herzberg from Standert, Ingo Engelhardt from Rad Race and Johanna Jahnke from East London Fixed.
 Chairing the panel was Hagen Lindner, one of the riders for Mess Pack, a Berlin-based bike team who race in crits all over the world.

-Hagen, together with team mate Raphael were kind enough to share a few minutes with me to chat about the team, cycling in Berlin and fixed gear racing in Germany.
+Hagen, together with team mate Raphael were kind enough to share a few minutes with us to chat about the team, cycling in Berlin and fixed gear racing in Germany.

 How did you guys get started?

 Raphael: Basically, we all have a background as bike messengers.
 Not really in the same formation we are today, but the core of people who started the Mess Pack team was just a bunch of friends who worked together at one messenger company.
 It was a special company, kind of a collective, and we worked very closely together and organised things by ourselves.
 As a group of friends, we started to participate in small races and events, where it was just cool to have a team name or something we could call our own.
 That was basically where we started.
 That was about 4 or 5 years ago.

 There first race we participated in was a Rad Race in Hamburg, in 2014, on the Heidbergring…

 Hagen: …It was 2014.
 It was not under the name Mess Pack yet; it was after that we had shirts printed.

 So, everyone in Mess Pack is or was a bike messenger?